Sponsored by Sunshine Coast Tourism and Tourism Queensland

 The area in which they conduct their rides is the only stretch of beach between Noosa and the Northern tip of Fraser Island (about 300 kilometres) where vehicles are not allowed.

 Again, if you time your visit right for whale season, being on horseback gives you extra elevation for spotting whales and dolphins.

 But if you don’t visit in whale season there’s every chance you’ll be treated to another show like us, as Rainbow Beach lived up to its name and displayed a beautiful rainbow that framed our family photo.

-Not only that, across the water you have World Heritage listed Fraser Island as your backdrop.
+Not only that, but across the water, you have World Heritage-listed Fraser Island as your backdrop.

 Can it get much better?